loosewheel/lwcomputers/readme.txt

 Description
 ===========
-LWComputers provides programmable computers and robots, floppy disks, printers and a digilines controlled mesecon power switch.
+LWComputers provides programmable computers and robots, floppy disks, printers, a digilines controlled mesecon power switch and a trash item.

 Each computer has an internal hard drive, and 3 slots for floppy disks (or a clipboard).
 The terminal display has a resolution of 50 characters